Tineola bisselliella: Range and ecology

 This moth's natural range is the western Palearctic, but it has been transported by human travelers to other localities.
 For example, it is nowadays found in Australia.
 The species' presence has not been recorded in France, Greece, Slovenia and Switzerland, though this probably reflects the lack of occurrence data rather than absence.

 This species is notorious for feeding on clothing and natural fibers; they have the ability to digest keratin protein in wool and silk.
 The moths prefer dirty fabric for oviposition and are particularly attracted to carpeting and clothing that contains human sweat or other organic liquids which have been spilled onto them; traces of dirt may provide essential nutrients for larval development.
 Larvae are attracted to these areas not only for the food but for traces of moisture; they do not require liquid water.

-The range of recorded foodstuffs includes cotton, linen, silk and wool fabrics as well as furs.
-They will eat synthetic fibers if they are blended with wool.
+The range of recorded foodstuffs includes linen, silk and wool fabrics as well as furs.
+They will eat synthetic and cotton fibers if they are blended with wool and may use some cotton to build their cocoon.
 Furthermore, they have been found on shed feathers and hair, bran, semolina and flour (possibly preferring wheat flour), biscuits, casein, and insect specimens in museums.
 In one case, living T. bisselliella caterpillars were found in salt.
 They had probably accidentally wandered there, as even to such a polyphagous species as this one pure sodium chloride has no nutritional value and is in fact a strong desiccant, but this still attests to their robustness.
 Unfavorable temperature and humidity can slow development, but will not always stop it.

 Both adults and larvae prefer low light conditions.
 Whereas many other Tineidae are drawn to light, common clothes moths seem to prefer dim or dark areas.
 If larvae find themselves in a well-lit room, they will try to relocate under furniture or carpet edges.
 Handmade rugs are a favorite, because it is easy for the larvae to crawl underneath and do their damage from below.
 They will also crawl under moldings at the edges of rooms in search of darkened areas where fibrous debris has gathered and which consequently hold good food.
+Larvae can also sometimes act as bookworms, chewing through paper (which provides them no nutrition) to reach book bindings or mold colonies for nourishment.

 Pest control

-Airtight containers should be used to prevent re-infestation once eggs, larvae, and moths are killed by any of these methods.
+Airtight containers should be used to prevent re-infestation once eggs, larvae, and moths are killed by any of the following methods.
 Control measures for T. bisselliella (and similar species) include the following: